-My favorite thing about SSN is... the opportunity to cover the fascinating and entertaining world that is Florida politics.
+My favorite thing about SSN is... the opportunity to cover the always fascinating and ever entertaining world that is Florida politics.

 The strangest experience I've had in an interview/as a journalist was... getting asked if I was working for my high school paper by an event attendee.